mi2lab/mrat-passthrough-quest/README.md

    - OVR Mesh
    - OVR Mesh Renderer
    - Skinned Mesh Renderer
+1. Under `OVRCameraRig`, choose add components, then search OVRPassthroughLayer and add that to `OVRCameraRig`.
-1. In drop down menu `Oculus -> tools`, create android_manifest.xml.
+2. In drop down menu `Oculus -> tools`, create android_manifest.xml.
 If it already exits, then use update android_manifest.xml.

 ## Configure MRTK
 1. In Unity drop down menu `Mixed Reality -> toolkit -> Utilities`, use `Configure Project for MRTK` to configure.